Pyromaanisorsa/DiceRollers/README.md

 For more details on how the Python TCP server & app work, check their own [repository](https://github.com/Pyromaanisorsa/DiceRollerPython).

 ## 🧩 Game Systems
+Note. the game systems are left unfinished because the goal was to make a decent test video game platform for dice integration, not to make complete game.
+Still the game structure has been build with scalability, performance and modularity in mind.
+Everything that needs to be edited has been made editor friendly (level building, creating new enemies+abilities) and room has been left to add future features or to expand current features.

 AbilityData Structure
 - Component-driven architecture using classes like AbilityFlow, AbilityShape, and AbilityBehaviour.
 - New abilities can be added simply by composing components rather than writing new code for each ability.